 If yesterday made you feel you have come to a very remote part of North East India, wait to see what happens today!
 Today is the day when you finally set foot in Mechuka, the real off-beat North East India.
 Not long after you leave Along, you will lose any phone connectivity that you might have, for the next few days.
 Suddenly, the surroundings start feeling denser and you will come across fellow humans, less and less.

 You will notice traditional stilted homes dotting your way as you move ahead.
 The architecture in these parts of Arunachal Pradesh is quite different that what you get to see when you are on an Arunachal Pradesh tour, in the Eastern part of the state.

-As you snake ahead on the mostly bumpy roads, lost in the grandeur of the surrounding, the Siyom river will keep you company for a good part of the day.
-And while this off-beat part of Arunachal Pradesh does not boast of many waterfalls, it has a pretty gorgeous one.
+As you snake ahead on the mostly bumpy roads, lost in the grandeur of the surrounding, the Siyom River will keep you company for a good part of the day.
+And while this off-beat part of Arunachal Pradesh does not boast many waterfalls, it has a pretty gorgeous one.
 The Siko-Dido waterfall, that falls on the way to Mechuka from Along.

 By evening, check in to your simple homestay and warm yourselves up by sitting by the bukhari.